National Instruments Co. (NASDAQ:NATI) Shares Sold by Blair William & Co. IL

 Several other large investors have also added to or reduced their stakes in the company.
 State Street Corp boosted its position in shares of National Instruments by 1.6% during the 3rd quarter.
 State Street Corp now owns 3,046,128 shares of the technology company’s stock worth $108,747,000 after acquiring an additional 47,186 shares in the last quarter.
 Riverbridge Partners LLC boosted its position in shares of National Instruments by 5.5% during the 4th quarter.
 Riverbridge Partners LLC now owns 2,851,991 shares of the technology company’s stock worth $125,316,000 after acquiring an additional 148,492 shares in the last quarter.
 Morgan Stanley boosted its position in shares of National Instruments by 1,127.3% during the 3rd quarter.
 Morgan Stanley now owns 1,719,481 shares of the technology company’s stock worth $61,385,000 after acquiring an additional 1,579,378 shares in the last quarter.
 Royce & Associates LP boosted its position in shares of National Instruments by 8.6% during the 4th quarter.
 Royce & Associates LP now owns 1,718,199 shares of the technology company’s stock worth $75,498,000 after acquiring an additional 136,066 shares in the last quarter.
 Finally, Federated Hermes Inc. boosted its position in shares of National Instruments by 22.1% during the 3rd quarter.
 Federated Hermes Inc. now owns 1,140,361 shares of the technology company’s stock worth $40,711,000 after acquiring an additional 206,148 shares in the last quarter.
 86.09% of the stock is owned by institutional investors and hedge funds.

-Several research analysts have recently issued reports on the company.
-Robert W. Baird upped their price objective on National Instruments from $42.00 to $50.00 and gave the stock an “outperform” rating in a research report on Friday, January 8th.
+A number of analysts recently issued reports on the company.
+Robert W. Baird upped their target price on National Instruments from $42.00 to $50.00 and gave the company an “outperform” rating in a research report on Friday, January 8th.
 Zacks Investment Research raised National Instruments from a “hold” rating to a “buy” rating and set a $52.00 target price for the company in a research report on Tuesday, January 12th.
 One analyst has rated the stock with a sell rating, four have given a hold rating and two have given a buy rating to the company’s stock.
 The company presently has an average rating of “Hold” and a consensus target price of $42.43.

 NATI opened at $45.10 on Wednesday.
 The business has a 50 day moving average price of $44.60 and a two-hundred day moving average price of $39.13.
 The company has a quick ratio of 1.75, a current ratio of 2.38 and a debt-to-equity ratio of 0.07.
 The company has a market cap of $5.94 billion, a PE ratio of 30.07 and a beta of 1.10.
 National Instruments Co. has a 52 week low of $20.42 and a 52 week high of $47.40.